bbglab/oncodrivefml/docs/source/configuration.rst

     Indels that are simulated as substitutions [#indelsSubs]_ follow the same signature patter as the mutatinal signature.
   - ``method = 'stop'``: simulates
     indels as stops.
-This option is recommended for simulating indels in coding regions.
+    See more infomation of this option :ref:`below <conf indels as stops>`.

   Check the :ref:`analysis of indels <analysis indel>` section to find more details.

-  This option *is* overridden by the :ref:`--type opton <inside cli type>` in the command line interface.

 max_consecutive
   OncodriveFML discards indels that fall in